wernerschuler/osTicket/README.md

   - Click Start --> Type and enter Remote Desktop Connection --> Enter the username and password for the VM

 - **Bring up the osTicket website:**
-  - Copy and paste this URL into a web broswer in your VM: http://localhost/osTicket/scp/login.php
+  - Copy and paste this URL into a web browser in your VM: http://localhost/osTicket/scp/login.php
   - Login with the credentials you created for osTicket

     <img src="https://i.imgur.com/ZGzDWvl.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>